Infostrux-Solutions/snowflake-snowpro-core-study-notes/PerformanceAndTuning/DataClustering.md

 # Data Clustering #

 ## Clustering ##
 Typically, data stored in tables is sorted along natural dimensions, for example, by date.
 This process is called clustering.
-Data that is not sorted/clustered may hurt queries performance, particularly on huge tables.
+Data that is not sorted/clustered may hurt query performance, particularly on huge tables.

 The Cloud Services Layer collects clustering metadata for the micro-partitions in a table:
 * The number of micro-partitions that comprise the table.